zsayar17/MiniShell/README.md

 # MiniShell
-mini bash shell
+Mini Bash Shell.
 It is written with "lexer->expander->parser->executor" structure